Detecting isotropic density and nematic fluctuations using ultrafast coherent phonon spectroscopy: Introduction

 The use of coherent phonons in ultrafast spectroscopy to elucidate the electronic ground states in solids has been well documented~\cite{Shah2013, Merlin1996, Merlin1997, Sabbah2007, Kurz1992, Kurz2000}.
 Typically, in a pump-probe measurement, the pump pulse excites multiple fluctuating modes as the excitation energies lie in a similar energy window.
 Eventually these modes become coupled to one another, and hence one must disentangle the electronic information from the data~\cite{Leitenstorfer2012}.
 This is especially true for the high temperature superconductors since the typical energies of a coherent optical phonon is roughly 5 THz which significantly overlaps with the excitation energies of nematic and spin fluctuations.
 In these materials, coherent phonon oscillations have been generated~\cite{Nakamura2011} and studied both experimentally~\cite{Marsi2009,Sood2012,Shen2017} and theoretically~\cite{Setty2015} for different ground states.
 However, in spite of the immensely significant role played by fluctuations in the phenomenology of such materials, few theoretical studies have shed light on the role of fluctuating modes on the oscillations, and no general theoretical framework has been laid.

 In this work, we provide such a framework by the theoretical principles for probing electronic fluctuating modes through ultrafast coherent phonon spectroscopy via the interaction between electronic and lattice modes.
-Our focus will be on two long wavelength collective modes: plasmons and nematic fluctuations where the direction of the propagation vector is fixed perpendicular to the plane of anisotropy.
+Our focus will be on two long wavelength collective modes in the presence of long-range correlations: plasmons and nematic fluctuations where the direction of the propagation vector is fixed perpendicular to the plane of anisotropy.
 We treat phonons and the electromagnetic field classically, Hubbard-Stratonovichize the interactions, and integrate out the fermionic degrees of freedom to obtain an effective theory of order parameter fluctuations about the uniform saddle-point solution in the disordered phase.
 Using perturbation theory, we derive the equations of motion for phonons and the collective mode at zero momentum, resulting in a set of coupled differential equations.
-We find that, due to the $(k_x^2-k_y^2) (B_{1g})$ symmetry of the form factor appearing in the vertex, nematic fluctuations couple to light only at fourth order, unlike isotropic density fluctuations which couple at second order.
+We find that, due to the $(k_x^2-k_y^2) (B_{1g})$ symmetry of the form factor appearing in the vertex, nematic fluctuations couple to light only at fourth order (two photon, Raman process), unlike isotropic density fluctuations which couple at second order (one-photon, non-Raman process).
 Hence, to lowest order, the interaction between electrons and the electromagnetic field contributes a driving force for plasmon oscillations while it provides a frequency shift for nematic fluctuations.
 Finally, we solve the coupled equations of motion and show how one can extract various electronic properties of interest such as the frequency of the collective mode and the coupling between electrons and phonons.
+Our paper presents a new mechanism for generating coherent phonons from long range interactions (``Coherent Long-range Interaction Induced Phonons or CLIIP") that does not require the existence of multiple bands to act as intermediary states for quasiparticles.